seanchatmangpt/fgn/README.rst

 File Generator CLI (FGN)
 =========================

-FGN is an advanced command-line tool integrating the capabilities of Artificial General Intelligence to automate the creation of diverse file types.
+FGN is an advanced command-line tool integrating the capabilities of Artificial Intelligence to automate the creation of diverse file types.
 It's a powerful solution for developers, creatives, managers, or anyone engaged in regular file generation tasks.

 FGN leverages the power of OpenAI's GPT models for generating various types of files.
 This AI integration allows the creation of blogs, code, guides, how-to articles, nano fiction stories, plans, and shell scripts.
 By merely providing a prompt, you can have a sophisticated AI create meaningful content, saving you time and resources.